 Master Sanderson in his decision stated “In my view it is clear the will of the deceased did not make adequate provision for the plaintiff” and exercised his discretion to make an order in favour of Ms Mead by way of a lump sum cash payment of $25 million from the estate.
 Master Sanderson justified his decision by averting to a number of matters, in particular, the incredible size of the estate.
 Master Sanderson appeared to be principally concerned with ensuring Ms Mead and her children, and perhaps even her children’s children, would not need to worry about money ever again.
 He stated “Wisely invested the fund will provide enough income so the plaintiff and her relatives will never want for anything again”.

 The result of $25 million sent shock waves through the legal community.
 It is believed to be the largest family provision award ever made in Australia.
 The family provision jurisdiction has traditionally been a needs based jurisdiction.
 That is, predominantly based on the financial and material circumstances of the applicant.
 With that kind of legal backdrop the question begs – how could anyone possibly need $25 million?

 Given the reaction of the legal fraternity and the amount of money involved it is not so surprising the decision of Master Sanderson is now under appeal.
 Many will be waiting with bated breath for the result of the appeal which may drastically change the playing field for family provision applications in Australia.

 To find out more about family provision applications listen to our podcast interview.

 Attwood Marshall Lawyers have a dedicated team of Wills & Estates lawyers that specialise in estate planning and estate litigation.
-Contact our Department Manager Donna Tolley on direct line 07 5506 8241 or freecall 1800 621 071 for a free initial consultation.
+Contact our Department Manager Donna Tolley on direct line 07 5506 8241 or freecall 1800 621 071.